 And finally, try and find some time for regular exercise.
 Exercise helps to strengthen the bones!
 Weight training is by far the best for osteoporosis and osteoarthritis and this has been repeatedly proven in multiple studies.
 Even just 3 times a week can be enough.
 Try and find yourself a gym that caters for osteo and arthritis sufferers or for seniors if you can.
 If not, cycling, aqua aerobics or going for a brisk walk are all good alternatives.

-So now you have everything you need to prevent, stop, reverse and cure your osteoporosis for good.
+So now you have everything you need to prevent, stop, reverse and get rid of your osteoporosis for good.
 But like anything, unless you put into practice what you’ve learnt it will be of no benefit.
 In the beginning it can seem a bit daunting - even overwhelming.
 This is probably going to be a big lifestyle change (or rather a “different” lifestyle change) compared to what you're used to, however, scientists say it only takes 30 days to develop a new habit.
 So once you get past the first 30 days, you’re on the home straight!

 To give these natural remedies enough time to work and really begin weaving their magic, we recommend you give them AT LEAST 90 days before making any judgements as to their effectiveness.
 Remember, it’s taken many years for your bones and joints to end up like they are so it’s going to take time for them to rebuild and re-strengthen again.
 A full 12-18 months will be required for you to completely reverse your osteoporosis and regain maximum mobility, and any testing you get done will certainly prove this.